RafaSoares1/42_Push_Swap/README.md

 # How to test this project

-For testing I mainly used the Push_Swap Visualizer and the checker that is provided in the checker.
+For testing I mainly used the Push_Swap Visualizer and the checker that is provided in the project subject.

 ## Push_Swap Visualizer